Evan-126/rainbow_boxmover/README.md

 #### 2. Table Corner Selection (Homography Setup)

-Before running object detection, the user must manually click the four corners of the table in the camera view in the following order:
+Before running object detection, the user must manually click the four corners of the table/bounds in the camera view in the following order:

 1. Top-left
 2. Top-right
 3. Bottom-right
 4. Bottom-left

-These pixel coordinates are paired with the table’s known real-world dimensions to compute the **homography matrix**, which converts pixel locations into real-world (x, y) coordinates in centimeters.
+These pixel coordinates are paired with measured table dimensions to compute the homography matrix, enabling conversion from pixel to real-world (x, y) coordinates in centimeters.

 ### Dependencies